 Is it for you?

 The Carnegie Endowment for International Peace (CEIP) is a private, nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the U.S. As one of the world’s leading think tanks specializing in international affairs, the Endowment conducts programs of research, discussion, publication, and education.
 The James C. Gaither Junior Fellows Program (formerly the Carnegie Junior Fellows Program) at the CEIP is designed to provide a substantive work experience for students who have a serious career interest in international affairs research.
 Students will be paid to work at the CEIP in Washington, DC on a full-time basis for a period of one year beginning August 2, 2021.

 What are the key dates?

-Prospective applicants for the Gaither Junior Fellows Program should email email@example.com to receive the application instructions for 2025-26 fellowships.
+Prospective applicants for the Gaither Junior Fellows Program should email firstname.lastname@example.org to receive the application instructions for 2025-26 fellowships.
 Your first step is to read through it, considering which program(s) you’re interested in.
-Then, please make an appointment with Dr. Miller during her office hours.
+Then, please make an appointment to see an NFP advisor during office hours.